ScilifelabDataCentre/pathogens-portal/content/english/dashboards/covid_quantification/_index.md

 ## Other quantification of SARS-CoV-2 across Sweden

-Other groups also involved in quantifying the levels of SARS-CoV-2 in wastewater. **Each group measure different regions of Sweden, and some regions are covered by multiple groups**.
+Other groups were also involved in quantifying the levels of SARS-CoV-2 in wastewater. **Each group measures different regions of Sweden, and some regions are covered by multiple groups**.
 Below are lists of the areas covered by each group.
 Click on the name of the group to go to their SARS-CoV-2 quantification data.

 - [**Gothenburg university (GU):**](/dashboards/covid_quantification/covid_quant_gu/) Quantification of the level of SARS-CoV-2 in wastewater from Gothenburg by the Norder group at GU.